 While suya spice is mainly used as a spice rub for grilling meat, it can also be used to season other foods.
 For instance, you can use it to season tofu, which you can grill or pan fry; extra firm tofu works best.
 This spice can also be used to season root vegetables like carrots, potatoes, and parsnips before baking.
 Just toss the tofu or vegetables in a bit of canola oil before adding the spice to get the spice to stick better to them.
 You can also use this spice to season jollof rice.
 I’ve used it in place of curry powder in my jollof rice recipe.

-Suya spice does add a bit of heat to food, so if you’re sensitive to spicy food, lower the amount of cayenne pepper and paprika that this recipe calls for to make it more suitable to your taste.
+Suya spice does add a bit of heat to food, so if you’re sensitive to spicy food, lower the amount of cayenne pepper that this recipe calls for to make it more suitable to your taste.
 You can also add more peanuts to make the suya spice milder.
-If you love spicy food and you want it to be spicier, then feel free to increase the amount of cayenne pepper and paprika.
+If you love spicy food and you want it to be spicier, then feel free to increase the amount of cayenne pepper.
 The recipe is on the printable recipe card below.
 Enjoy!

 - ¾ cup roasted unsalted peanuts

 - 1 tsp garlic powder